WeWork lines up for a second run at the public markets – TechCrunch

 It’s possible to summon arguments in favor of the deal.
 The Athletic has what Axios lacks and vice versa, so perhaps combining the former’s subscription base with the newsletter-and-ads prowess of the latter would make for an attractive company.
 Maybe.

 But the main gist of this morning is that private investors in companies of all stripes are trying to get their money out while it’s still possible.
-That’s why we’ve seen eleventy-seven LIDAR and electric-vehicle SPACs.
+That’s why we’ve seen eleventy-seven lidar and electric-vehicle SPACs.
 These aren’t usually companies that are ready to go public; they’re companies with investors that are ready to cash out.

 The same momentum applies to the WeWork deal and the possible Axios combo-and-SPAC, I reckon.